wtvemac/libwtv/README.md

 ![Doom running on MAME](example1.png)

 This is a port of [64doom](https://github.com/jnmartin84/64doom) to the MAME bf0 version of WebTV.
 Doom runs at a smaller resolution than the WebTV screen and uses a different color space.
 The screen size will likely remain a defect on bf0 boxes but I plan to fix the colors in software.
-Doom on the plus uses the Solo's gfxUnit to create a RGB color table, draw the screen to a rectangle and enlarge it to fit the screen.
+WNI's Doom on the WebTV Plus and Echostar boxes used the Solo's gfxUnit to create a RGB color table, draw the screen to a rectangle and enlarge it to fit the screen.

 ![Example approm on the WebTV Plus](example2.png)